 As consumers, we all know plastics are everywhere.
-We've produced more plastic in the last 10 years than in the whole of the 20th century and 50% of the plastics we use, we use only just once.
-From the Arctic where the majority of UK plastics end up to the Gulf of Mexico Dead Zone to the Great Pacific Garbage Patch, it’s everywhere.
+We've produced more plastic in the last ten years than in the whole of the 20th century, and we use 50% of the plastics we use only once.
+From the Arctic, where the majority of UK plastics end up, to the Gulf of Mexico Dead Zone to the Great Pacific Garbage Patch, it’s everywhere.
 In fact, it circles the earth in ways you wouldn’t expect due to ocean currents and seasonal changes.
-Today we're looking at 5 ways to tackle Ocean Plastics.
+Today, we're looking at five ways to tackle Ocean Plastics.

 “At least 8 millions tonnes of plastic leak into the ocean each year...
-Without action, the ocean is expected to contain more plastics than fish by 2050.”- Ellen Macarthur Foundation
+Without action, the ocean is expected to contain more plastics than fish by 2050.”

-Recycle plastic bottles, ask for non-plastic straws in restaurants and at home choose eco-friendly straws instead of their plastic alternatives.
+Recycle plastic bottles, ask for non-plastic straws in restaurants, and at home choose eco-friendly straws instead of plastic alternatives.
 Use non-plastic cutlery and choose reusable cups, not disposables.
-There are tonnes of reusable cups on the market such as Enviro-Cup for events.
-Check out the Guardian’s guide to the best ones there.
-As consumers, we can make a difference every time we time we shop!
+There are tonnes of reusable cups on the market, such as Enviro-Cups, for events.

-We’re in this together and we can all make a difference.
-Share Ocean Generation’s #MyOceans especially with young people and teenagers.
-To make a really big difference, there are lots of travel opportunities to see first-hand the impact of plastics.
-For example, Flooglebinders run educational trips for schools.
-Alternatively, supporting trips for young people can help encourage the next generation of change makers.
+We’re in this together, and we can all make a difference.
+Share Ocean Generation’s #MyOceans, especially with young people and teenagers.
+To make a big difference, there are many travel opportunities to see the impact of plastics first-hand.
+For example, Flooglebinders runs educational trips for schools.
+Alternatively, supporting trips for young people can help encourage the next generation of change-makers.
 Charities like One More Generation rely on your donations to keep making a difference.

-We hope you're inspired to take action through these easy and actionable 5 ways to tackle ocean plastics!
+We hope you're inspired to take action through these easy and actionable five ways to tackle ocean plastics!